-Several mechanisms and procedures are in place and have been applied during the reference period to ensure that the investments made by the Fund meet environmental characteristics.
-Investments in the Fund are governed by an Ethical Policy (subsequently replaced by the Responsible Investment Policy of CIP), which, among others, mandates responsible environmental impact management, protects key social objectives, such as human and labour rights, and restricts the Fund from investing in controversial weapons that would ordinarily breach humanitarian principles.
-Adherence to the Ethical Policy for the Fund is stated in the investment policy section sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation (EU) 2020/852.

-of the Limited Partnership Agreement governing the Fund.
-The Fund is also specifically excluded from investing in nuclear or coal fired generation, and the Fund is also restricted from investing in nuclear weapons or weapons that would ordinarily breach humanitarian principles.
+Several mechanisms and procedures are in place and have been applied during the reference period to ensure that the investments made by the Fund meet the environmental characteristics.
+Investments in the Fund are governed by an Ethical Policy (later updated to the Responsible Investment Policy of CIP), which, among others, mandates responsible environmental impact management, protects key social objectives, such as human and labour rights, and restricts the Fund from investing in controversial weapons that would ordinarily breach humanitarian principles.
+Adherence to the Ethical Policy for the Fund is stated in the investment policy section of the Limited Partnership Agreement governing the Fund. the Fund is also specifically excluded from investing in nuclear or coal-fired generation, and the Fund is also restricted from investing in nuclear weapons or weapons that would ordinarily breach humanitarian principles.

 In addition to the above, the Fund is governed by a set of ESG Standards.
 The ESG Standards defined for the Fund establish standards which are intended to ensure that the investments of the Fund meet the environmental and social characteristics that the Fund promotes.
 The environmental section of the ESG Standards requires compliance with applicable host country laws and regulations, as well as relevant binding international conventions for the protection of the environment.
 The social section of the ESG Standards ensure compliance with applicable host country laws and regulations as well as relevant binding conventions relating to social issues such as health, safety, security, labour rights, cultural heritage, stakeholder engagement, and human rights.
-Compliance with the core labour standards of the International Labour Organisation is expected.
+Compliance with the core labour standards of the International Labour Oragnisation is expected.